grokify/fastly-guide-compute/docs/compute/quickstart_javascript.md

 While the Management Console says you need to add a backend host to activate, this example does not require one and you can activate without one.

-You can also use the Fastly API and SDKs to add a domain via the ["Add a domain name to a service" API](https://developer.fastly.com/reference/api/services/domain/#create-domain).
+Information on using your own domain as well as adding your domain via alternate methods such as the API and SDKs is covered in the [Domains and TLS](../../basics/domains_and_tls) page.

-## Activate and Access The Service
+## Access The Service

+Use your browser (or cURL) to retrive `https://{yoursubdomain}.global.ssl.fastly.net` where `{yourdomain}` is the subdomain you entered above.

 ![](fastly_helloworld_website.png)